Comingle/OSSex/README.md

 # Installation

 Click the button to the right that says "Download ZIP."
 You will download a file named OSSex-master.zip.
-Rename this file to OSSex.zip.
+Unzip the folder inside and Rename the folder to OSSex (Arduino hates the "-" symbol and won't allow a name with that).
 Open your Arduino IDE, and select the "Sketch" menu, then "Import Library...", and finally "Add Library...".
-Choose the OSSex.zip file.
+Choose the OSSex folder.
 More information is available at the <a href="http://arduino.cc/en/Guide/Libraries">Arduino Libraries</a> page.

 # Basics